Right to Make Transmittable: Overview

 The right to make transmittable is the right to make works transmittable by some technical measures including uploading the works such as cinematographic works including TV programs and films on the internet.
 The right was newly established by the amendment to the Copyright Act of Japan in 1997.

-Article 23, Paragraph 1 of the Copyright Act of Japan provides that the author shall have the exclusive right to effect a public transmission of his work (including, in the case of automatic public transmission, making his work transmittable).
+Article 23, Paragraph 1 of the Copyright Act of Japan provides that the author shall have the exclusive right to effect a public transmission of their work (including, in the case of automatic public transmission, making their work transmittable).
 The provision makes it clear that the right to make transmittable as well as the right of public transmission, the right to transmit by wireless communications or wire-telecommunications that had already been protected before the amendment, shall be exclusively attributed to the author.
 To make transmittable is to record or input information on public server which is connected to the network provided for use by the public or to connect such public server that stores such information to the internet.
 This right is commonly called the right to upload but in fact, it is broader concept than simply to upload.